swaker854/InetSoftWork/How to do Date Comparisons.md

-# How to do Date Comparisons

 This document contains instructions on how to perform the most common date comparisons with InetSoft's tool.

-## Most Common Date Comparisons
+# Most Common Date Comparisons
 [How do I compare this past week to the same week last year?](#week)

 [How do I compare this past month to the same month last year?](#month)